bigyaa/bigyaa/README.md

 💼 I'm actively seeking job opportunities to apply my web development, machine learning, and data analytics skills to create impactful solutions.

 📫 Feel free to contact me at bigya.in.tech@gmail.com (new email @).

-I am looking forward to connecting and collaborating with fellow tech enthusiasts. 🚀

 <!--